 Questions we’ll explore include:

-What’s the purpose of college and the university, and how might that inform one’s purpose as an educator?
+What’s the purpose and value of college, and how might that inform one’s purpose as an educator?

 What are the challenges college students face as emerging adults, and how do we meet them where they are to help them flourish not only as students but as human beings?